vladimirtudor22/QA_Selenium/readme.md

   - Explore information about special sale events like Black Friday.
   - **Expected Outcome:**
     - Understand the concept and details of special sale events.

+> ℹ️ [INFORMATION] 📝🚧 **Note on Test Plans**
+>
+> Please note that Test Plans requiring an account, registration, captcha validations, or any actions related to authentication are marked as **work-in-progress (WIP)** and have been left in the state where these limitations were encountered.
+If you wish to complete these Test Plans or add additional tests in these areas, we recommend doing so to ensure comprehensive test coverage for your application. 🚀✨